IRS Form 6252 Instructions

 Frequently asked questions

-Taxpayers need to file IRS Form 6252 for any year in which an installment sale occurs, or in which the taxpayer receives an installment sale payment.
+Taxpayers need to file IRS Form 6252 for any year in which an installment sale of property occurs, or in which the taxpayer receives an installment sale payment.

 The Internal Revenue Service considers a related party to be any person or entity bearing a relationship to the taxpayer.
 This can be a person, business entity, or other tax entity, such as a trust, estate, or nonprofit organization.